wooster0/yayagram/README.md

 | **3** | ◯ | ◯ |   |
 | **2** |   | ◯ |   |

 Next clue on the top: **2**.
-Again through logic we can determine that at least the cell in the middle is definitely filled:
+Again, through logic we can determine that at least the cell in the middle is definitely filled:

 |       | 2 | 3 | 2 |
 |-------|---|---|---|